fengxia41103/myblog/content/thoughts/innovation.md

 producing.

-Those last part, if being original and bearing a thought worth talkinb about, is my solute to innovation.
+Those last part, if being original and bearing a thought worth talking about, is my solute to innovation.